prabhakar-regmi/TicTacToe/README.md

 This is where most of the algorithms reside. ``Board.js`` has a base class for the "easy" version of the implementation. ``DefaultBoard.js`` extends the class for the "medium" version of the level.
 The ``MinimaxBoard.js`` extends ``DefaultBoard.js`` even further with the Minimax implementation.
 This project is thus using a basic inheritence principle of OOD.

+### Minimax Algorithm

+Minimax algorithm is a optimization algorithm used in two-people games like tic-tac-toe.
+Essentially, each player can be designated to a maximizer or a minimizer.
+Each step made my these players are scored.
+The maximizer player (or the player that is favoured, or the computer) is supposed to maximize the score of the move.
+While, the minimizer player is supposed to minimize the score.
+This algorithm is assuming that the minimizer player plays the optimal game possible.
+The algorithm works in a recursive manner, where each player scans all the empty spots and does a "trial" from that spot.
+Then, the next player scans all the empty spots and does a "trial" and so forth.
+After all the empty spots are done by the first player that did a trial, if the player is a maximizer, it takes the maximum score, else it takes the minimum score.

+In Tic-Tac-Toe, the scores are straight-forward - which corresponds to the results of the game.
+The maximizer can win the game (score of 100), minimizer can win the game (score of -100) or there is a tie (score of 50).
+In the implementation, I've also encorporated a logic that takes into account how deep we go though the trials.
+We prefer a smaller traversal.
+There may be 9 traversals (total ``depth`` of 9) in total, so, the formulation of the score is
+- Maximizer Win : `100 * (10 - depth)`
+- Minimizer Win : `-100 * (10 - depth)`
+- Tie : `5 * (10-depth)`

+Thus, the Maximizer Win can be in the range of (100 to 1000), Minimizer win can be in the range (-100 to -1000) and Tie can be in the range (5 to 50).
+Thus, these sets will be quite disjoint while making a decision.

+## Developer's Information

+This implementation is done by Prabhakar Regmi.